10

 Baltic Cable is certified in Germany as a TSO under the ITO unbundling model, which sets strict requirements for the separation between the activities of Baltic Cable AB and Statkraft Group.
 This entails that Statkraft Group has no direct or indirect influence on, or insights into, the day-to-day business of Baltic Cable AB or the operation of the Baltic Cable interconnector.

-Baltic Cable cannot influence either the price on the electricity market or the demand for capacity in the cable.
+Baltic Cable cannot influence the price on the electricity market, nor the demand for capacity in the cable.
 Congestion income is its only source of income; Baltic Cable therefore does not charge tariffs or other fees.
 Congestion income/revenue arise when the electricity price in the area where the power is produced is lower than in the area where it is consumed.
 The difference, known as the congestion income, goes to the company transmitting the electricity.

 In other words, it is the market – via the European power exchanges – that determines when the cable is used, how much of its capacity is utilized, and thus the size of the congestion revenues, which ultimately also depend on the price differences between various bidding zones, just as within Sweden.
 However, how these income/revenues may be used and how much profit Baltic Cable is allowed to make is determined by the relevant regulatory authority.